cortexproject/cortex-helm-chart/docs/guides/configure_ruler_and_alertmanager_with_configmap.markdown

 ```
 # Setup

-In order to get this working, we must do a couple things
+In order to get this working, we must do a couple things.

 ## Create Ruler ConfigMap

 To provide the Ruler with the *rules* to alert on, we must create a ConfigMap with the desired ruleset.
 How you maintain and deploy the ConfigMap is completely in your control, the only requirement is that the ConfigMap be on the same namespace as the Ruler.

-**IMPORTANT** things to note
+**IMPORTANT** things to note:

 - This ruleset is ONLY for tenantfoo (We will explicitly map it to tenantfoo later)
-- The section under `tenantfoo.yaml` is validated and interpreted exactly as a Prometheus rules configuration would be.
+- The section under `tenantfoo.yaml` is validated and interpreted exactly as a [Prometheus rules configuration](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) would be.
 How you configure this is completely up to you.

 ```yaml
 kind: ConfigMap